 “Her commitment to Jesuit pedagogy and to Fordham’s Jesuit, Catholic mission is both deep and well-informed.
 I shall rest easy with her in the office I have occupied for almost two decades.”

 23. Experts on higher education are impressed by the skill set she brings to the presidency.

 In May, Tetlow was a guest on the popular higher education podcast Future U, alongside Holy Cross president Vincent Rougeau.
 Both of them are the first laypeople to lead their respective Jesuit schools, and they’re also both trained as lawyers, which gives them a special kind of preparation for the challenges of leading large, complex organizations.

 Jeff Selingo, co-host of the podcast, identified three key roles university presidents must play to succeed: chief storyteller, chief resource allocator, and chief operating officer—all of which, he said, are things that lawyers could do “very, very well” based on their training, especially lawyers who, like Tetlow, “have a good public presence.”

 24. She’s the head of Fordham’s first-ever ‘first family.’

-Tetlow and her husband, Gordon, have a 10-year-old daughter, Lucy, who Tetlow said is “really excited about the family adventure.”
-Tetlow is also stepmother to Gordon’s son, Noah, 17, who lives in Scotland but plans to visit often.
+Tetlow and her husband, Gordon, have a 10-year-old daughter, who Tetlow said is “really excited about the family adventure.”
+Tetlow is also stepmother to Gordon’s teenage son, who lives in Scotland but plans to visit often.
 And the family includes Archie, a golden retriever who is “still an exuberant puppy,” Tetlow said.
 She joked that maybe he can learn to be an emotional support dog for students someday.
 “We are all excited to be part of Fordham,” she said, “to be home.”